This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
 Ask your healthcare provider when you need to start physical therapy.

-Ask your healthcare provider when your wound can get wet.
-Carefully wash around the wound with soap and water.
-Allow soap and water to gently run over your incision.
+Ask your healthcare provider when your incision site can get wet.
+Carefully wash around the site with soap and water.
+Allow soap and water to gently run over the site.
 Do not scrub the incision.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
-Check your wound every day for signs of infection such as swelling, redness, or pus.
+Check the site every day for signs of infection such as swelling, redness, or pus.

 Follow up with your healthcare provider as directed: